bleunguts/bleunguts/portfolio2013.md

 - Major strength is in root-cause analysis of problem, proposing solutions to core developers.
 My breadth of knowledge in programming languages allowed me to be effective in identifying root cause (C++, Java, .NET).
 - Balance of prioritization, liaising with skilled team members, making right judgments is a day-to-day aspect and plays a crucial part to the tight bi-weekly release schedule
 - Improved the core software release success rate from 5% to 100% through diligent process optimization and effective team management.
-This achievement was recognized by the Core team, and I was subsequently given sole responsibility for signing off SecDb releases.
-Commended by upper management for significantly enhancing the quality of global SecDb releases.
+This achievement was recognized by the Core team, leading to my sole responsibility for signing off SecDb releases.
+Upper management commended me for significantly enhancing the quality of global SecDb releases.
 - Collaborated with global team members to resolve numerous defects and code flaws, reducing real-time trading downtime and mitigating system risk for corporate applications.
 - Successfully drove QA process for upgrading VC6 to VC8(.NET) across all applications and compute hosts globally.
 Overcome challenges from the failed 2006 VC8 release by leveraging expertise in VC++ migrations to .NET and addressing memory/performance issues.
 Goldman Sachs now universally employs for pricing and financial applications.
 - Acquired extensive experience with financial pricing applications.